SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

 The Coca‑Cola Foundation, our company’s global philanthropic arm, is committed to making a difference by giving back to communities around the world.
-Since its inception in 1984, the Foundation has awarded more than $1.5 billion in grants to support sustainable community initiatives.
-As of 2022, our giving is focused on impacting six core areas: Sustainable Access to Safe Water; Circular Economy; Climate Resilience and Disaster Preparedness and Response; Economic Empowerment; Hometown; and Employee Giving.
+Since its inception in 1984, the Foundation has awarded more than $1.6 billion in grants, as of 2023, to support sustainable community initiatives.
+The Foundation's giving is focused on impacting six core areas: Sustainable Access to Safe Water; Circular Economy; Climate Resilience and Disaster Preparedness and Response; Economic Empowerment; Hometown; and Employee Giving.

-In 2022, The Coca‑Cola Foundation contributed $94.8 million to 301 organizations around the world to help create a better shared future for the communities our business serves.
-Grants funded by the Foundation complement the contributions of our company operating units and bottling partners.
+In 2023, The Coca‑Cola Foundation and The Coca‑Cola Company donated $158.1 million to 219 organizations around the world to help create a better shared future for the communities our business serves.

 Additional Resources